Ike Hilliard: Tampa Bay Buccaneers

-Hilliard signed with the Tampa Bay Buccaneers after the 2004 season.
-During his first two seasons with Tampa Bay, he was used mainly as a third or fourth receiver, but in 2007 he started ten games making sixty-two receptions for 722 yards.
-During his time with the Bucs, he became a third down specialist, 111 of 178 career catches resulting in a 1st down.
-Head Coach Jon Gruden referred to him as "Third and Ike".
-On October 19, 2008, Hilliard refused to be carted off the field during a Sunday Night Football 20–10 win over the Seattle Seahawks after a helmet-to-helmet hit by Seattle linebacker Leroy Hill, who hit Hilliard in a head-on collision as Seahawks linebacker Lofa Tatupu hit him from behind, forcing his body to go limp after making a catch in the second quarter.
+On May 6, 2005, it was reported that Hilliard signed with the Tampa Bay Buccaneers.
+During his first two seasons with Tampa Bay, he was used mainly as a third or fourth receiver, but in 2007, he started ten games, in which he made sixty-two receptions for 722 yards.
+During his time with the Bucs, he became a third down specialist, with 111 of 178 career catches resulting in a first down.
+Head coach Jon Gruden referred to him as "Third and Ike".

+On October 19, 2008, Hilliard refused to be carted off the field during a Sunday Night Football 20–10 win over the Seattle Seahawks.
+Seattle linebacker Leroy Hill made a helmet-to-helmet collision to Hilliard, as Seahawks linebacker Lofa Tatupu hit Hilliard from behind, forcing his body to go limp, after making a catch in the second quarter.

-After four seasons, Hilliard was released by the Buccaneers on February 25, 2009.
-He was one of five veterans that the Bucs released on that day.
-The others were wide receiver Joey Galloway, running back Warrick Dunn and linebackers Derrick Brooks and Cato June.
-The Bucs had previously fired Head Coach Jon Gruden and General Manager Bruce Allen and were looking to build a younger team under the likes of Raheem Morris and Mark Dominik.
+After four seasons with the team, Hilliard was released by the Buccaneers on February 25, 2009.
+He was one of five veterans that the Bucs released that day, the other four being wide receiver Joey Galloway, running back Warrick Dunn and linebackers Derrick Brooks and Cato June.

-In his twelve-season NFL career, Hilliard appeared in 161 regular season games, started 105 of them, and made 546 catches for 6,397 yards and thirty-five touchdowns.
+In his twelve-season NFL career, Hilliard appeared in 161 regular-season games, starting in 105, and made 546 catches for 6,397 yards and thirty-five touchdowns.
 He also had 126 rushing yards on sixteen attempts.